HarshitRV/Java-Programs/README.md

 3. **[RevNum.java:](src/college/RevNum.java)** Finding the reverse of any number using the loops.

-4. **[DiffHighLow.java:](src/college/DiffHighLow.java)** Finding the difference beteween the highest and the lowest number in an array.
+4. **[DiffHighLow.java:](src/college/DiffHighLow.java)** Finding the difference between the highest and the lowest number in an array.

 5. **[StringLetter.java:](src/college/StringLetter.java)** Take name as input string and display each letter at new line.